 Continuous strawberry production

 Our excellent quality control means continuous strawberry production by our plants.
-In the greenhouse we grow the variety Elsanta and since 2019 also Malling Centenary, but we do also trials with Sonsation and Limalexia.
-We pick approximately 4,0 million kilogrammes of strawberries each year.
+In the greenhouse we grow the variety Elsanta, Malling Centenary, Sonata and Sonsation.
+We pick approximately 5,0 million kilogrammes of strawberries each year.
 At peak production times this equates to 20,000 kg per day/140,000 kg per week outdoor and 50,000 kg per day/350,000 kg per week indoor.
 These strawberries are mainly used to supply Britain, Germany, The Netherlands and Scandinavia.